samarthurs/java-case-study/Readme.md

 * `gradle clean`: delete all of the build artifacts
 * `gradle classes`/`gradle testClasses`: compile source/test Java classes
 * `gradle test`: run unit tests

+## Evaluation criteria
+We are looking at the following points when you are completing the case study:

+* Pragmatic use of data structures/collections
+* Code legibility
+* Code reuse
+* Thoughtfull use of concurrency
+* If you believe that things are out of scope, that is totally fine.
+Please add TODO comments on things that should be improved in the future.